708yamaguchi/sound_classification/README.md

 =====

 ## Quick demo
-This is sound classification demo using ThinkPad's build-in camera and microphone.
-3 class classification using spectrogram.
+This is sound classification demo using ThinkPad's build-in microphone.

 If classification result is not shown in rqt, check `hit_volume_threshold` in `config/sound_classification.yaml` and reload the panel on rqt.
 ```